Close Menu

 Proper Ventilation

-Roof ventilation prevents moisture buildup in your attic.
+Good ventilation keeps your attic dry by letting humid air escape before it condenses into damaging moisture.
 Adequate ventilation maintains a balanced airflow, keeps your home comfortable, and minimizes humidity levels.
 Roofs can suffer from condensation if they are not properly ventilated during winter when the temperature fluctuates.

-Install ridge and soffit vents that work together to facilitate airflow.
+Install ridge and soffit vents that work together to facilitate airflow, targeting a 1:300 ventilation ratio to ensure adequate air exchange for your attic’s square footage.
 Ridge vents sit on the roof’s peak; soffit vents are located under the eaves and allow cooler air to enter.
 Homeowners should assess current insulation levels, as inadequate insulation can contribute to ventilation problems.

 Quality Roofing Materials